camunda/camunda-platform/README.md

 As seen above the feature also requires you to use `identity` as an authentication provider.

-Ensure you [setup tenants in identity](https://docs.camunda.io/docs/self-managed/identity/user-guide/tenants/managing-tenants/) after you started the platform.
+Ensure you [setup tenants in identity](https://docs.camunda.io/docs/self-managed/identity/user-guide/tenants/managing-tenants/) after you start the platform.

 ## Camunda Platform 7